Causal Bandits without Graph Learning: Regret Bounds

 \end{proof}

 \regret* \begin{proof} By lemma \cref{lemma:batch-size} it holds that for every node we can correctly identify whether that node is an ancestor of $P$ and all the descendants of that node with probability at least $1-\delta$ using the criteria described in \cref{sec:determine-ancestor}.
-That means that \cref{alg:thealg} will correctly discover the parent node under the same good event in $BK\E[N(\bcG,P)]$ interventions.
-Subsequently running a standard bandit algorithm such as UCB to find an optimal intervention on $P$ will lead to $\sqrt{KT\log(T)}$ regret bound \cite{lattimore2020bandit}.
-The bounds of \cref{thm:log-condition,thm:sublinear} lead to bounds on the conditional regret. \end{proof}
+That means that \cref{alg:thealg} will correctly discover the parent node under the same good event in $B\E[N(\bcG,P)]\sum_{\ell=1}^{\abs\cP+1}K^\ell\preceq B\E[N(\bcG,P)]K^{\abs\cP+1}$ interventions since to discover each new parent we need to perform interventions over all possible values of the previously discovered parents and all the remaining candidate nodes.
+Subsequently running a standard bandit algorithm such as \acs{ucb} to find an optimal intervention on $P$ leads to regret bound of $\sum_{\bx\in[K]^{\abs\cP}}\Delta_{\cP=\bx}\pr{ 1+\frac{\log{T}}{\Delta_{\cP=\bx}^2}}$ \cite{lattimore2020bandit}. \end{proof}